firasuke/mussel/README.md

 ## Features
 1. **Up-to-date**: uses latest available upstream sources for packages
-2. **Fast**: probably the fastest script around to build a cross compiler targetting musl libc, also it's written entirely in POSIX and runs fully under DASH
+2. **Fast**: probably the fastest script around to build a cross compiler targetting musl libc, also it's written entirely in POSIX sh and runs fully under DASH
 3. **Short**: has the least amount of steps (see below) required to build a cross compiler targetting musl libc (even less than